lxanders/blog-posts/posts/getting-started-with-technical-blogging.md

 Why blog
 --------

 As you might already know, blogging is a great way to share your experiences and thoughts.
 From my point of view, technical writing is especially great.
 It offers an easy way to help others and profit from your hard learned lessons.
 This comes with an additional benefit for the writer: By teaching others or writing things in detail for others the writer can get a new perspective which things might be hard to get or which he doesn't understand totally himself.
 Writing them down in detail helps the blogger to remember the things he is writing about.
-Last but not least you can use your own blogs if you run into the same problem once more.
+Last but not least you can use your own blogs if you run into the same problem once again later.

-Some days ago I had the pleasure to attend the MunichJS meetup -- a meeting for JavaScript enthusiasts in Munich, Germany.
-One of the speakers was Patrick Mulder (@mulpat) who is himself an active blogger, a software engineer and web developer.
-His topic was technical writing and blogging and he inspired me, to write something myself (thanks for that, Patrick!).
+Some days ago I had the pleasure to attend the MunichJS meetup - a meeting for JavaScript enthusiasts in Munich, Germany.
+One of the speakers was Patrick Mulder ([@mulpat](https://twitter.com/mulpat)) who is himself an active blogger, a software engineer and web developer.
+His topic was technical writing and blogging and he inspired me, to write something myself again (thanks for that, Patrick!).
 His talk was focussed on writing itself but he mentioned some interesting tools that get you started with your own blog.
 You can find the [slides to his talk](https://speakerdeck.com/mulderp/blogging-and-writing-about-javascript) here and visit his really [interesting blog](http://thinkingonthinking.com/).

 Blogging engines in general
 ---------------------------

-Being a software engineer myself, I try to keep things simple ([KISS principle](http://en.wikipedia.org/wiki/KISS_principle)).
-Many blogging engines are out there that advertise themselve as especially easy to use but the ones I know have some points in common that I don't like particularly.
+Being a software engineer, I try to keep things simple ([KISS principle](http://en.wikipedia.org/wiki/KISS_principle)).
+Many blogging engines out there advertise themselve as very easy to use but the ones I know are most of the time quite bloated and have some points in common that I don't like particularly.

 Well known blogging engines like [wordpress.com](https://wordpress.com/) let you setup your blog very fast.
 They offer things like [WYSIWYG](http://en.wikipedia.org/wiki/WYSIWYG) and a rich feature set.
 Unfortunately this comes at the cost of not having your blog posts in a standard format that can be opened in any text editor.
 If you want to host your blog yourself you can use the specific wordpress version for this from [wordpress.org](http://wordpress.org/).
-It is quite pluggable and extensible but are not very easy to customize and all your time you put into changing the blog to your needs is invane once you want to change to another blogging engine.
-Other problems are that through their rich feature set they tend to be the target of security breaches.
+It is quite pluggable and extensible but not very easy to customize and all the time you put into changing the blog to satisfy your needs is invane once you want to change to another blogging engine.
+Other problems are, that through their rich feature set they tend to be the target of security breaches.

 For me a blogging system should